stan-dot/friendly-disco/post.md

 If this is your first time using Arroyo, consult the [First Pipeline documentation](https://doc.arroyo.dev/tutorial/first-pipeline) for guidance.

-## Step 4 - Connect arroyo to mosquitto
+## Step 5: Connect Arroyo to Mosquitto

-Follow the instructions in the arroyo UI to add a new connection of the 'mqtt' type.
+In the Arroyo admin UI, create a new connection of type mqtt.
+Use the following details:
-You won't be asked to provide a specific topic for the connection yet.

-There we add the details of the local mosquitto container, most likely with port 1883.

-Give it a name like `broker`, and you can skip all the fields but the url (which has a star).
-Put there `mqtt://127.0.0.1:1883`

-Press validate, get a green notification and go on to 'create' the connection.
+- Name: broker
+- URL: mqtt://127.0.0.1:1883

+Click Validate to confirm the connection, and then click Create.

-The next screen will be configuring a specific topic as a table.
-For that we need the next step.
+In the next screen, configure a specific MQTT topic as a table source.
+For this, continue with the following steps.

-## Step 5 - Average Humidity query - terminal S (for sensors)

-In a new terminal, run
+## Step 6: Run the Fake Sensor (Terminal S)

+Switch to Terminal S and run the humidity simulation:
 `npm run humidity`

-You should see output similar to this:
+You should see output similar to:

 ```
 Connected to MQTT broker